hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 * **The expectations for publishing a SIGGRAPH paper have grown steadily since the switch to a journal model in 2003, and they have become far too burdensome**
 * Papers with good ideas get rejected because reviewers demand very extensive experiments and very highly polished results.
 * Many of these extra experiments aren’t really necessary
-* **Papers are getting longer and longer.**  Twenty years ago, the nominal page _limit_ was 8 pages.
+* **Papers are getting longer and longer.**  Twenty years ago, the nominal page _limit_ was 8-10 pages (with exceptions).
 [Papers are now _averaging_ around 14 pages](https://twitter.com/_AlecJacobson/status/1259526238378561536).
 This is an unnecessary burden on authors, reviewers, and readers.
 Some 16 page submissions would have been better as 8 page submissions.
 (Note that page lengths only started to grow after printed proceedings ended in 2011, and the committee was told to be more relaxed about page length.)
 * The second reviewing phase is an additional burden on authors and committee.
 The committee occasionally requires unnecessary extra experiments.
 * The high evaluation standards do not lead to papers with better ideas.
 	* There have always been plenty of SIGGRAPH papers that are "incremental" in their actual intellectual contribution, but this is not a bad thing